teamcapybara/capybara/README.md

 **Note**: `within` will scope the actions to the _first_ (not _any_) element that matches the selector.

-There are special methods for restricting the scope to a specific fieldset, identified by either an id or the text of the fieldet's legend tag, and to a specific table, identified by either id or text of the table's caption tag.
+There are special methods for restricting the scope to a specific fieldset, identified by either an id or the text of the fieldset's legend tag, and to a specific table, identified by either id or text of the table's caption tag.

 ```ruby